Employment discrimination on the basis

 "ENDA is designed to get homosexuals, bisexuals, cross-dressers, and transsexuals added to the list of federally-protected minorities.
 If this is accomplished, the LGBT agenda will be imposed on businesses, local, state and federal governments, including public schools, Christian day care centers and camps, plus many other Christian entities, including religious broadcasters, etc. It will affect any business with more than 15 employees. ..."

-"Christian-owned businesses will have to accommodate gay, lesbian, bisexual and even transgender individuals (individuals with a Gender Identity Disorder) who believe they are the opposite sex. ..."
+"Christian-owned businesses will have to accommodate gay, lesbian, bisexual and even transgender individuals (individuals with Gender Dysphoria) who believe they are the opposite sex. ..."

 "ENDA includes a weak religious exemption in Section 6.
 It does not protect Christian businesses or Christian camps, religious broadcasters and other religious entities!
 An independent Christian camp with 15 or more employees would be covered by ENDA.
 This camp would be in violation of the law for not hiring homosexuals, bisexuals and transsexuals or cross-dressers. ..."